 It can be a little tricky to know beforehand what you'll find when you slice open a whole watermelon.
 But if you know what to look for, you've got a better chance of picking out a good one:

-Knock, Knock.
+Knock, Knock, Who's There?
+A Ripe Melon, Maybe.
 Some folks swear by this: A ripe watermelon will sound hollow when you tap it.
 If it's mushy inside, the sound will be muted.

 Despite your best efforts at choosing a perfect melon, you might still end up with a watermelon whose inner flesh has cracked wide open.
 This condition is called hollow heart, and while it might be disconcerting to look at, it doesn't affect the taste or quality of the melon.
 Agricultural scientists used to think it was caused by irregular growth periods in the field, but now they suspect a lack of pollination resulting in a failure of seed production.